Wynnum Manly District Cricket Club

-The Wynnum Manly District Cricket Club is a cricket club representing Wynnum, Queensland and Manly, Queensland, Australia.
-They have teams in the Brisbane Grade Cricket, Queensland Sub-Districts and The Warehouse Cricket competitions.
+The Wynnum Manly District Cricket Club is an Australian cricket club representing the Brisbane coastal suburbs of Wynnum and Manly.
+The club has teams in the Brisbane Grade Cricket, Queensland Sub-Districts and Warehouse Cricket competitions.

 They were founded in 1961 with over 850 current playing members.
 Wynnum also has a junior club that competes in the EDJCA (Eastern Districts Junior Cricket Association) and BEARs (Bayside, Easts and Redlands Junior Cricket Association).

-In Season 2024/25 Wynnum Manly District Cricket Club (WMDCC) will enter its 64th season.
-It has become one of the best cricket clubs in Brisbane at all playing levels for male, female, and junior cricket.
+In Season 2026/27 Wynnum Manly District Cricket Club (WMDCC) will enter its 66th season.
+It has become one of the best cricket clubs in Brisbane at all playing levels for male, female, and junior cricket and claimed the Queensland Premier Cricket Club Championship in Season 2025/26 winning Women's T20MAX, Men's Third Grade (both two day and one day competitions), Men's Fifth Grade (two day competition), and Men's Sixth Grade (both two day and one day competitions) in what was the best season the club has had in many years.